fabian7593/MagicalCamera/README.md

 [![alt tag](https://github.com/fabian7593/MagicalCamera/blob/master/cameraHighQ.png)](https://github.com/fabian7593/MagicalCamera)

 A Magic library to take photos and select pictures in Android.
+In a simple way and if you need it also save the pictures in device.
 <br>
 ## SDK
 * It requires **14+ API**.